tmotagam/Secweb/README.md

 ---
 <br>

-Secweb is the pack of middlewares for setting security headers for fastapi and can also be used for any framework created on starlette it has 16 middlewares for setting headers of your website and also for your api(s)
+Secweb is the pack of middlewares for setting security headers for fastapi and can also be used for any framework created on starlette it has 16 middlewares for setting headers of your website and also for your api(s).

-Now all the middlewares are pure ASGI implemented middlewares and from now on all the release will have sigstore signatures you can get them from the github release for both dev and production Secweb.

-I have removed types in this version it can be used from 3.7 to latest python version.
+##### ExpectCt header is now removed from the library

 #### The PermissionsPolicy middleware lies in development branch [here](https://github.com/tmotagam/Secweb/tree/Secweb-Beta#readme)